lethaale/solid_queue/README.md

 - `preserve_finished_jobs`: whether to keep finished jobs in the `solid_queue_jobs` table—defaults to `true`.
 - `clear_finished_jobs_after`: period to keep finished jobs around, in case `preserve_finished_jobs` is true—defaults to 1 day. **Note:** Right now, there's no automatic cleanup of finished jobs.
 You'd need to do this by periodically invoking `SolidQueue::Job.clear_finished_in_batches`, but this will happen automatically in the near future.
 - `default_concurrency_control_period`: the value to be used as the default for the `duration` parameter in [concurrency controls](#concurrency-controls).
 It defaults to 3 minutes.
-- `enqueue_after_transaction_commit`: whether the job queuing is deferred to after the current Active Record transaction is committed.
-The default is `false`.
-[Read more](https://github.com/rails/rails/pull/51426).

 ## Errors when enqueuing
 Solid Queue will raise a `SolidQueue::Job::EnqueueError` for any Active Record errors that happen when enqueuing a job.
 The reason for not raising `ActiveJob::EnqueueError` is that this one gets handled by Active Job, causing `perform_later` to return `false` and set `job.enqueue_error`, yielding the job to a block that you need to pass to `perform_later`.
 This works very well for your own jobs, but makes failure very hard to handle for jobs enqueued by Rails or other gems, such as `Turbo::Streams::BroadcastJob` or `ActiveStorage::AnalyzeJob`, because you don't control the call to `perform_later` in that cases.